altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 Next we prepare an protocol definition using the protobuf Interface Description Language,
 - which we’ll use to generate the serializer code to be used on the Akka Serialization layer
-- (notice that the schema aproach allows us to easily rename fields, as long as the numeric identifiers of the fields do not change):
+- (notice that the schema approach allows us to easily rename fields, as long as the numeric identifiers of the fields do not change):
 ```
 // FlightAppModels.proto
 option java_package = "docs.persistence.proto";